I. CONSTRUCTION OF ELECTROCHEMICAL CELLS

 NOTE:-

-As the dilution increases, there comes a time for amount of interference become small so that further dilution to has no effect.
+As the dilution increases, there comes a time when amount of interference becomes small so that further dilution has no effect.

 Conduction in weak electrolyte